vaguity/case-study-test/README.md

+# Jr. Frontend Engineer coding test

-Create a simple application or static site that serves a case study page similar to Percolate’s current case study template.
-If you use a framework, JavaScript, PHP, or Python would be preferred for the backend.
+Create a simple application or static site that serves a case study page similar to Percolate’s current client case study template.

-The case study can be for a real or fictional brand, just not one we already have a page for.
 Examples can be found at [percolate.com/clients](https://percolate.com/clients/), such as the [Unilever Case Study](https://percolate.com/clients/unilever) and the [Amtrak Case Study](https://percolate.com/clients/amtrak).

+Make the following changes to the case study layout:

-Add items to the “results” section to make that section a total of six images and paragraphs.
+1. Add items to the “results” section to make that section a total of six images and paragraphs.
 (Currently, the case study pages feature two or four items.)
-The section should be one column on mobile, two columns on tablet, and three columns on desktop.
-Strong preference for styling with a CSS preprocessor such as Sass.
+1. Build a responsive layout so that the “results” section is one column on mobile, two columns on tablet, and three columns on desktop.

-Build your own form in the “See Percolate in Action” section.
-The page should display an error if the form is submitted incomplete or incorrectly.
-On a successful submission, you should email the user the following:

-	[First Name],

-	Thanks for requesting a demo!
-We’ll get back to you soon.
+1.

 Deploy or host the application somewhere and create a GitHub repo for it.
 Send us a URL to the live site and your GitHub repo.

+## Dev guidelines

+- If you decide to use a backend framework, choose a JavaScript-, PHP-, or Python-based framework
+- Strong preference for styling with a CSS preprocessor such as Sass

 ## Evaluation criteria